 Atlantic cod (Gadus morhua) is a demersal gadoid species whose range in United States (US) waters extends from Cape Hatteras north to the Canadian border.
 Globally, Atlantic cod occur on both sides of the North Atlantic Ocean, extending southward in the eastern Atlantic to the Bay of Biscay.
 Within the United States Exclusive Economic Zone (EEZ) there are two recognized stocks of cod: Gulf of Maine and Georges Bank.
-Recent reviews of historical and contemporary tagging studies (O'Brien et al. 2005, Tallack 2007, Loehrke and Cadrin 2007) suggest, that while there is movement of fish between the Gulf of Maine and Georges Bank stocks, the degree of mixing is limited.
+Recent reviews of historical and contemporary tagging studies (O'Brien et al. 2005, Tallack 2007, Loehrke and Cadrin 2007) suggest, that while there is movement of fish between the Gulf of Maine and Georges Bank stocks, the degree of mixing is less than 20% (Tallack 2009, T. Miller pers. comm..).
 Additionally, within the Gulf of Maine there are likely localized metapopulations (Ames 2004), between which, the degree of mixing is unknown.
 The Gulf of Maine of Maine stock complex extends from the northern tip of Cape Cod east to the US/Canadian border and north to the coast of Maine (Fig. A.1).

-Assessment History
+Assessment history

 The initial analytical assessment of the Gulf of Maine stock was conducted using a virtual population analysis (VPA) model by Serchuk and Wigley (1986) and presented at the 7th Northeast Fisheries Science Center (NEFSC) Stock Assessment Workshop (SAW) in 1988 (NEFSC 1989).
-Subsequently, the stock was reviewed again at SAW 12, 15, 19, 24 (NEFSC 1991, 1993, 1995, 1997, 1998; Mayo 1995, 1998, Mayo et al. 1993, 1998).
+Subsequently, the stock was reviewed again at SAW 12, 15, 19, and 24 (NEFSC 1991, 1993, 1995, 1997, 1998; Mayo 1995, 1998, Mayo et al. 1993, 1998).
 Additionally, interim assessments were reviewed outside of the SAW framework by the Northern Demersal Working Group in July 1999 (NEFSC 2000) and again in August 2000 (NEFSC 2001a).

 Amendment 4 (1991) to the Multispeices Fisheries Management Plan implemented $F{20\%}$ as an overfishing mortality threshold for Gulf of Maine cod.
-Estimates of $F{20\%}$ and F{max} are shown below (note $F{20\%}$ was not reported in the SAW 7 documents):
+Estimates of $F{20\%}$ and $F{max}$ are shown below (\note $F{20\%}$ was not reported in the SAW 7 documents):

-Stock assessment workshop Year F {20%} F {max} Model type Notes SAW 7 1988 0.27 VPA Commercial landings only SAW 12 1991 0.40 0.27 VPA Commercial landings only SAW 15 1993 0.36 0.25 VPA Commercial landings only SAW 19 1995 0.35 0.27 VPA Commercial landings only SAW 24 1997 0.37 0.29 VPA Commercial landings only SAW 27 1998 0.39 0.29 VPA Commercial landings only
+Stock assessment Year F 20% F max Model type Notes workshop SAW 7 1988 0.27 VPA Commercial landings only SAW 12 1991 0.40 0.27 VPA Commercial landings only SAW 15 1993 0.36 0.25 VPA Commercial landings only SAW 19 1995 0.35 0.27 VPA Commercial landings only SAW 24 1997 0.37 0.29 VPA Commercial landings only SAW 27 1998 0.39 0.29 VPA Commercial landings only

 The 1996 re-authorization of Magnuson-Stevens Conservation and Management Act required the redefining of overfishing and overfished with respect to the rate of fishing mortality associated with producing maximum sustainable yield.
-SAW 27 provided estimates of F{msy} and B{msy} based on the ASPIC surplus production model with survey catchability coefficients conditioned on biomass estimates from the SAW 27 VPA.
-These estimates were mean age 1+ biomass{msy} =33,000 mt and age 1+ biomass weighted F{msy} =0.31.
-This method was used in the Report of the Overfishing Definition Review Panel (Applegate et al. 1998) and these reference points were adopted in Amendment 9 to the multispecies FMP.
-The biomass threshold was set at $\frac{1}{4} B{msy}$ (8,300 t).
+SAW 27 provided estimates of $F{MSY}$ and $B{MSY}$ based on the ASPIC surplus production model with survey catchability coefficients conditioned on biomass estimates from the SAW 27 VPA.
+These estimates were mean age 1+ biomassMSY =33,000 mt and age 1+ biomass weighted $F{MSY}$ =0.31.
+This method was used in the Report of the Overfishing Definition Review Panel (Applegate et al. 1998) and the corresponding reference points were adopted in Amendment 9 to the multispecies FMP.
+The biomass threshold was set at $\frac{1}{4}$ BMSY (8,300 t).